-Story can be single or double-spaced as long as it does not exceed two pages.
+Story can be single or double-spaced if it does not exceed two pages.

 Younger members may want to double-space their story so you can see what you are writing.

 Be sure to use proper grammar and sentence structure.